Dev4rd/Oppia-Android-Fork-from-Fork/wiki/Background-Processing.md

 - How background processing is done in the Android app
 - Best practices to follow when managing background or expensive tasks
 - Existing utilities to simplify using DataProviders
-- How to safely pass data to the UI
+- How to safely pass data to the UI.

 ## Background